 Upon reading this column, I was happy to see the agency speak out.
-What sparked hope in me was these words from Ms. Cox:
+What sparked hope in me were these words from Ms. Cox:

 “Education, training and matching take time and resources.
 But it is time and resources well spent when it results in adoptions that work -- for the child.

 This is why Holt and other credible adoption agencies support the Hague Convention on Intercountry Adoption, which has been ratified by the United States and 90 other countries.
 The convention provides global standards that ensure birth families, adoptive families and adopted children have the security of processes and systems designed to protect them.

 The Universal Accreditation Act, which takes effect July 2014, requires every international adoption service provider to be Hague accredited and compliant.
 This will narrow the gap between unethical practitioners and competent, professional service providers.
 The act also includes prosecution for unethical practitioners.”

 Upon reading the remainder of this blogpost, many adoption activists might call me a “KoolAid Drinker.”

 That said, I need this dialogue, and the message Ms. Cox has written.
 I need to believe that the laws and regulations will change to advocate for children.
 I need to believe that there will be more adoption research, more adoption accountability, more adoption discussion.